-There is, however, an increasing stream of claims affecting other sectors, including healthcare, government, manufacturing, infrastructure and technology.
+There is, however, an increasing stream of claims affecting other sectors, including government, healthcare, manufacturing, infrastructure and technology.

-A more detailed analysis of 2021 filing trends is available here.
-Our Class Action Risk 2021 publication is available here.
+For a more detailed analysis of trends see our Class Action Risk 2022 publication available here.

 Funding of class actions

 Most class actions are funded by one of the following methods: